 Our Ottawa immigration lawyers at Gerami Law PC have the experience assisting clients with replacing an expired (or due to expire), destroyed, lost or stolen Permanent Resident card (PR card).
-Depending on your situation, the steps you must take and the documents you must provide to Citizenship Immigration Canada (CIC) will vary.
+Depending on your situation, the steps you must take and the documents you must provide to Immigration, Refugees and Citizenship Canada (IRCC) will vary.
 Our lawyers will help you navigate the PR card renewal process in accordance with the criteria that applies in your case.

 Your PR card is official proof that you are a permanent resident of Canada.
 You need this card to enter and stay in Canada when you return from another country in a commercial vehicle (bus, boat or plane).

-If you are leaving Canada and plan to return in a private vehicle (a private car), it is possible to enter using your Record of Landing or Confirmation of Permanent Residence.
+If you are traveling to the United States and plan to return to Canada in a private vehicle (a private car), it may be possible to enter using your Record of Landing or Confirmation of Permanent Residence.
 However, it is prudent to renew your PR card before you leave Canada if it will expire while you are abroad.

 You should submit an application to renew your PR card if it will expire within 6 months.